VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 The acceptance tests are located in the Visual Studio solution in the **Conference.AcceptanceTests** folder.

-You can use NuGet to download and install all of the dependencies before you build this project:
+You can use NuGet to download and install all of the dependencies by running the script **install-packages.ps1** before building this solution.

-* In Solution Explorer, right-click on the **Conference** solution.
-* Click **Enable NuGet package restore**.
-Then click **Yes**.

 The acceptance tests are created using SpecFlow.
-For more information about SpecFlow and to download the installer, please visit [SpecFlow][specflow].
+For more information about SpecFlow, please visit [SpecFlow][specflow].

 The SpecFlow tests are implemented using **xUnit.net**.